CuckooEXE/MouseTrap/README.md

 # MouseTrap

 MouseTrap is a suite of vulernabilities/exploit that targets the RemoteMouse application and server.

-## Shell

-I mainly built the shell, `mousetrap_shell.py` as an exercise to practice making shells.
-It will also launch if you run `mousetrap.py` with no arguments.
+As of release date 05/06/2021, the vulnerabilities have not been patched.

 ## Vulnerabilities

 It's clear that this application is very vulnerable and puts users at risk with bad authentication mechanisms, lack of encryption, and poor default configuration.
 With 10,000,000+ downloads on the Android App Store _alone_, there are a lot of oblivious users who could be completely owned without ever realizing.
 Here are the vulnerabilities/weaknesses documented:

-- Vulnerability #1: Authentication Bypass Via Packet Replay

-    When the password is set, the password hash and command are sent in cleartext.
-This allows an attacker to listen to network traffic and copy the hash to send their own commands.

-- Vulnerability #2: Bad Configuration, No Password By Default

-    No password is set by default, which means anyone can send a command to the server without authenticating first.

-- Vulnerability #3: Bad Configuration, Broadcasts Service By Default

-    By default, the server broadcasts its existence to the entire subnet via UDP broadcasts.
-This coupled with the lack of a password by default, allows an attacker to automatically discover and send commands without any interaction from either the target or the attacker.

-- Vulnerability #4: No use of HTTPS for AutoUpdates

-    The server uses `http://` in the URI scheme to check for, and download, the newest binary.
-An attacker could host their own malicious binary and force a "mandatory" update on users.

-- Vulnerability #5: Information Disclosure of Applications

-    The server discloses various apps, such as recently used, and running, applications to anyone who queries the service on port 1979.
-This information is not encrypted, and is not protected by a password.

-- Vulnerability #6: Unauthenticated Process Termination
+- **CVE-2021-27569**: An issue was discovered in Emote Remote Mouse through 3.015.
+Attackers can maximize or minimize the window of a running process by sending the process name in a crafted packet.
+This information is sent in cleartext and is not protected by any authentication logic.

-    The server allows anyone to terminate any running process by name by sending a specially-crafted command to port 1979.
-This action does not require authentication, and is not protected by a password.
+- **CVE-2021-27570**: An issue was discovered in Emote Remote Mouse through 3.015.
+Attackers can close any running process by sending the process name in a specially crafted packet.
+This information is sent in cleartext and is not protected by any authentication logic.
+- **CVE-2021-27571**: An issue was discovered in Emote Remote Mouse through 3.015.
+Attackers can retrieve recently used and running applications, their icons, and their file paths.
+This information is sent in cleartext and is not protected by any authentication logic.
+- **CVE-2021-27572**: An issue was discovered in Emote Remote Mouse through 3.015.
+Authentication Bypass can occur via Packet Replay.
+Remote unauthenticated users can execute arbitrary code via crafted UDP packets even when passwords are set.
+- **CVE-2021-27573**: An issue was discovered in Emote Remote Mouse through 3.015.
+Remote unauthenticated users can execute arbitrary code via crafted UDP packets with no prior authorization or authentication.
+- **CVE-2021-27574**: An issue was discovered in Emote Remote Mouse through 3.015.
+It uses cleartext HTTP to check, and request, updates.
+Thus, attackers can machine-in-the-middle a victim to download a malicious binary in place of the real update, with no SSL errors or warnings.

 ## Discovery